robb0wen/synthwave-vscode/README.md

 Much the same way, in the modern web-development world of shaders, React and WebGL, I feel like it's easy to forget that the basics are actually pretty damn good.
 To that end, this theme goes back to basics - No Shader magic.
 No cloud-streamed WebGL render-farms.
 Just plain CSS :)

 ## Installation
-You can enable the base theme as you would any other theme and this is the way it's intended to be used day-to-day.
+To begin with, [install the base theme from the VS Marketplace](https://marketplace.visualstudio.com/items?itemName=RobbOwen.synthwave-vscode).
+This is the way Synthwave '84 is intended to be used day-to-day.
 If you want to enable the gratuitous 80s glow, it needs a little extra work to get it going.

 VS code doesn't natively support text effects and as a result, the glow is experimental.
 It's likely to be buggy and, whilst it looks rad, it isn't intended for extended use.

 If you do decide use the glow effect, you do so at your own risk.
 Bring your Sunglasses.
 Here be (laser)dragons.

 ### To enable the glow

-Install this [excellent plugin that allows you to load custom CSS and JS](https://marketplace.visualstudio.com/items?itemName=be5invis.vscode-custom-css) from the VS Marketplace.
+Install this [excellent plugin that allows you to load custom CSS and JS](https://marketplace.visualstudio.com/items?itemName=be5invis.vscode-custom-css) from the VS Marketplace. **Please carefully read the ReadMe regarding permission for that extension before continuing with this installation.**

 Locate [`synthwave84.css`](https://github.com/robb0wen/synthwave-vscode/blob/master/synthwave84.css) either in this extension's VS code install directory, or [directly from the github repo](https://github.com/robb0wen/synthwave-vscode/blob/master/synthwave84.css).
 Alternatively, if you want the browser chrome updates without the text glow you can use [`synthwave84-noglow.css`](https://github.com/robb0wen/synthwave-vscode/blob/master/synthwave84-noglow.css).